wilfz/odbc-query/README.md

 # odbc-query
-Library to easily access ODBC in C++
+Library to easily access databases by ODBC in C++ Works for Windows and Linux.